To our catalog of available CDs

 The Sullivan County chapter from French's Gazetteer of the State of New York (1860).

 French's is the authoritative gazetteer of New York State on the eve of the Civil War.
 It's a great place to start studying the history -- and genealogy -- of Sullivan County!
+You will see traces of French's work in Child's Gazetteer, which we sell on CD-ROM.
 (FREE)

 Five Small Cemeteries in Sullivan County, NY, by Gertrude A. Barber (1930)

-Here are five small cemeteries Mrs. Barber collected in 1930: Forestburg Cemetery, located in the hamlet of Forestburg, in Forestburg Township; Fosterdale Cemetery, in the hamlet of Fosterdale, in Cochecton Township; and the Kiersted, Swan, and Union cemeteries, in the hamlet of Mongaup Valley, Town of Bethel.
+Here are five small cemeteries Mrs. Barber collected in 1930 and provided to a few libraries as a typescript: Forestburg Cemetery, located in the hamlet of Forestburg, in Forestburg Township; Fosterdale Cemetery, in the hamlet of Fosterdale, in Cochecton Township; and the Kiersted, Swan, and Union cemeteries, in the hamlet of Mongaup Valley, Town of Bethel.
 All are in the southwestern quadrant of the county.
-18+ pages, in PDF format, download now for $3.00.
+18+ pages, in PDF format, download now for $5.00.

 5 small Sullivan County cemeteries (Download)